219-design/ton_vagrant/README.md

 #### Machine Enumeration

-In order to enforce a boot order when one machine depends on another (as is the case with the cache and interview machines) creating a file user.vagrants.rb to list the folders where the machine's Vagrantfile is held needs to be created.
-The below is an example of this file.
+Each machine definition will have its own Vagrantfile to describe how to set it up.
+In order to find these Vagrantfiles you will need to create a user.vagrants.rb in this repository's directory to enumerate each directory containing a Vagrantfile.
+Here's an example of this file.

 ```ruby
 def get_vagrants()